 But sugar substitutes like Truvia® and others can have additives included, and they can be pricey.

-I'm always trying to find ways to make a healthy diet more affordable, so I've developed recipes for all kinds of things to replace the pricier store bought options.
+I’m always trying to find ways to make a healthy diet more affordable, so I’ve developed recipes for all kinds of things to replace the pricier store bought options.

-Today I am going to share with you a way to make Homemade Truvia® and do low carb baking without the high ticket price.
+Today I’m sharing with you a way to make Homemade Truvia® and do low carb baking without the high ticket price.

 Why Use Alternative Sweeteners?

 The truth is, I would much rather be writing about using honey and maple syrup, and the like for sweetening.

 I love natural sweeteners, but they just don’t love me.
 And honestly, there are so many folks with candida that this is something we all should be careful about – eating too many sweeteners, that is.
 I will be posting more about this later.